Bee Cards

 No Diagram

-• White tail sometimes goes up the sides of the abdomen and can have a yellow hue
+*White tail can sometimes have yellow hue

-• Looks like a neat version of a Garden bumblebee
+• Looks like a neat Garden bumblebee but bands are equal in width

-• Is also called the 'Large garden bumblebee'
+• Also called the 'Large garden bumblebee'

 Bumblebee